Bilibino Nuclear Power Plant: Radiation exposure

 As of 2012, the EGP-6 reactors at the plant exposed personnel and staff on average to 3.7 mSv/year.
 This makes up 18.5% of the 20 mSv/year designated radiation workers can receive.
 The exposure by the Bilibino Nuclear Power Plant is higher than the average for Russian nuclear power plants which sits at 1.26 mSv/year.

 Improvements since the Fukushima-Daiichi accident

 Following the 2011 Fukushima nuclear disaster, measures were taken to ensure safety and emergency responses for Russian nuclear power plants.
 These plants included RBMK, BN, WWER-440, WWER-1000, and EGP reactors.
 For nuclear power plants with EGP's, mobile pumping sets, motor-driven pumps, 0.2 MW mobile diesel generator units (MDGU), and 2 MW diesel generator plants (MDGP) had been supplied for mobile emergency response.
 Seismic protection systems (SSP) were introduced.
-The "Management Guide for Beyond Design Basis Accidents at RMBK NPPs Including Severe Accidents", a guide for prevention and mitigation for a accidents concerning graphite-moderated reactors, was revised with the incidents of Fukushima in mind.
+The "Management Guide for Beyond Design Basis Accidents at RMBK NPPs Including Severe Accidents", a guide for prevention and mitigation for an accidents concerning graphite-moderated reactors, was revised with the incidents of Fukushima in mind.